rikosintie/Discovery/docs/usage.md

 This will:

-- display the path to the file
+- display the path to the `$PROFILE` file
-- print the contents out
+- print the contents of the `$PROFILE` file
 - reload the profile so that the alias works

+One big advantage to using Windows terminal with PowerShell is that it stores the history of your commands in a file.
+So you can close the terminal but not lose your history.
+PowerShell also comes with builtin aliases for several Linux commands like:

+- ls
+- cat

 #### Install Bat on Windows